nimbix/ubuntu-cuda-ppc64le/README.md

-# ubuntu-cuda-ppc64el
+# ubuntu-cuda-ppc64le
-Ubuntu base Docker images for POWER8 systems on JARVICE
+Ubuntu base Docker images with CUDA for POWER8 systems on JARVICE